return42/sphkerneldoc/linux_src_doc/include/drm/drm_mode_config_h.rst

     A new framebuffer with an initial reference count of 1 or a negative error code encoded with \ :c:func:`ERR_PTR`\ .

+get_format_info

+    Allows a driver to return custom format information for special fb layouts (eg. ones with auxiliary compression control planes).

+    RETURNS:

+    The format information specific to the given fb metadata, or NULL if none is found.

 output_poll_changed